Lead Distribution Software: How to Choose the Right Platform for Scale

 You’ll want:

-• Error monitoring (Why didn’t this lead go through?)
+• Error tracking (Why didn’t this lead get sent?)

-The goal is to see and tweak what’s happening in real time — not fly blind.
+The goal is to see what’s happening and change things as needed.

 ✅ 6.
 Integrations and API Access